jejacks0n/mercury/README.md

 - Table Editing: Advanced table editing and creation.
 - Snippets: Insert and edit predefined and reusable bits of markup/code using drag and drop.
 - Notes: Attach notes to any page and communicate with other content authors.
-- Colaborative Editing: Edit any page that others are editing at the same time and see their changes in real time.

 ## Installation